 Recognizing the need for studying the influence of corrosion on lifetime seismic performance of existing RC buildings, recently few numerical studies are conducted on RC moment resisting frames [CITE 5-6 papers].
 Pitilakis et al. (2014) [CITE] conducted a detailed study on low, mid and high rise moment resisting frames by considering probabilistic modelling of corrosion and assessed the lifetime seismic performance using time-dependent seismic fragility curves.
 Modelling of 2D frames was done in OpenSees [CITE] incorporating corrosion deterioration and soil-structure interaction (SSI) effects.
 It was found that time-dependent corrosion deterioration and SSI effects hugely influence the seismic fragility curves of the frames.
 Couto et al. (2020) [CITE] carried out sensitivity analysis of corrosion rate on the vulnerability assessment of older RC building frames built between 1960-1980 (three types – low, mid and high rise) in Portugal.
 For vulnerability assessment, time-dependent corrosion deterioration effects such as rebar area reduction and concrete strength reduction were considered in the analytical model.
 Non-linear static analysis based seismic fragility analysis results reveal that probability of failure of corroded frame increases by 20% due to corrosion.
 Additionally, results reveal that the concrete strength degradation had more influence than reduction of the rebar diameter in the seismic capacity.
 Di Sarno and Pugliese (2020) [CITE] conducted a numerical evaluation of RC building frames for different level of exposure and degradation conditions.
 The primary and secondary effects of corrosion deterioration of RC members such as reduction in rebar area and mechanical properties of steel and concrete were considered.
 The findings of the non-linear dynamic analyses revealed that corrosion damage and deterioration increased the roof and inter-storey drift-ratios, as well as a significant decay of the base shear capacity and early collapse were noted for high-levels of corrosion.
 Recently Dizaj et al. 2018 [CITE] assessed the influence of non-uniform corrosion on the seismic vulnerability of code conforming (ductile) and code nonconforming (non-ductile) RC frames using detailed non-linear finite element model.
 While the results highlight the influence of corrosion on seismic damage limit states and vulnerability, it was concluded that consideration of non-uniform corrosion spatial variability has insignificant effect on global nonlinear behavior and seismic vulnerability of corroded RC frames.
 Additionally, several researchers have also underlined the impact of considering corrosion deterioration in RC frame that may be subjected to multiple seismic shocks (main shocks, or, main shock-aftershock sequences) along the design life [CITE Di Sarno & Pugliese, 2020; Dizaj et al. 2021].
-While the above-mentioned studies contributed significantly in the field of seismic risk assessment of aging building structures, these studies do not comment on the non-ductile shear failure of RC columns that may emerge crucial for older non-seismically designed RC buildings undergoing corrosion deterioration, as discussed next.
+While the above-mentioned studies contributed significantly in the field of seismic risk assessment of ageing building structures, these studies do not comment on the non-ductile shear failure of RC columns that may emerge crucial for older non-seismically designed RC buildings undergoing corrosion deterioration, as discussed next.